 Bryan is also involved in residential life having served as an Faculty Affiliate for the Danieley Center for two years, and served five years as a Faculty Advisor for the Health and Wellness Living Learning Community.
 Additionally, Bryan has advised serveral student clubs including assisting in the formation of a Fishing Club and has been the Golf Club Advisor for five years.

-Dr. Carol A Smith just completed her 17th year at Elon University.
+Dr. Carol A Smith is in her 18th year at Elon University.
 During that time she has held leadership roles in many areas of the university; most currently as the Program Coordinator for the Adventure Based Learning Minor; as well as the mentor for the class of 2017 Periclean Scholars and Leadership Fellows.

 Her degrees are in Physical Education/Teacher Education, Health Education, Special Education and Kinesiology with a concentration in Adventure Based Learning.
 She teaches physical education (activity and pedogogy), health education, dance, study abroad, upper level core and adventure based learning.